Training session begins: mid-March for 6-week, 45-hour specialized volunteer training

 The comprehensive training in crisis counseling, presented free of charge by NOVA professionals, provides volunteers with the skills and information to appropriately respond to hotline calls, as well as to support victims during emergency room visits or police interviews.

-The next 6-week training session is offered at NOVA’s Jamison office beginning in mid-March with evening classes held 6:00pm-9:00pm on Tuesdays and Thursdays.
+The next 6-week training session is offered in evening classes at NOVA’s Jamison office, dates and times to be announced.
 Those wishing to volunteer must register in advance in order to participate and to allow time to process each registrant.

 To register or for information on these trainings and other volunteer opportunities with NOVA, please call Julie Dugery, Coordinator of Volunteers and Community Outreach, at 215.343.6543, or email JulieD@NOVABucks.org or to go www.novabucks.org/getinvolved/.